-This data set contains monthly gridded dynamic ocean topography (DOT), derived from along-track ATLAS/ICESat-2 L3A Ocean Surface Height product (ATL12, V4).
-Monthly gridded sea surface height (SSH) can be calculated by adding the mean DOT and the weighted average geoid height also provided in this data set.
-Both single beam and all-beam gridded averages are available in this data set.
-Single beam averages are useful for identifying potential biases among the beams and the all-beam averages are advised for use in physical oceanography.
+This data set contains monthly gridded dynamic ocean topography (DOT) over mid-latitude, northpolar, and south-polar grids derived from the along-track ATLAS/ICESat-2 L3A Ocean Surface Height product (ATL12).
+Monthly gridded sea surface height (SSH) can be calculated by adding the mean DOT and the weighted average geoid height also provided.
+Both single beam and all-beam gridded averages are available: single beam averages are useful for identifying potential biases among the beams, and the all-beam averages are useful in physical oceanography.
+Simple averages, degree-of-freedom averages, and averages interpolated to the center of grid cells are included, as well as uncertainty estimates.